ladybug-tools/spider-gbxml-fixer/README.md

 * Add Michal's pull request
 * Add Get Surface Statistics module
 * See also commit messages

+Dealt with

+* 2019-05-10 ~ Opening a ZIP file with the dialog does not work

 ### 2019-05-10 ~ Theo